FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

 - Published: (date) : the date is optional for living documents
 - Updated by: (jdp-reference)
 - Replaced by: (jdp-reference)
 - Implemented in: (first Jaybird version that implements this)
+- Proposed for: (proposed Jaybird version to implement this)

 The status section should also reference the JDP(s) it updates or replaces: